Morbius: Return of the monster

 After briefly working with Doctor Octopus, Morbius accepts an offer to become a researcher at Horizon Labs, given access to advanced equipment in exchange for sharing his research with company head Max Modell.
 To keep his identity hidden from the other researchers who may not approve of this, Morbius stays hidden and is referred to only as Number Six, since he occupies Lab 6.
 Peter Parker later learns the truth of Number Six's identity during the "Spider-Island" affair.
 Morbius is later confronted by the authorities and taken to the supervillain prison known as the Raft, but escapes during a large-scale breakout.
 Taking refuge in the neighborhood of Brownsville, he becomes a local protector, leading to confrontations with the newest criminal to call himself the Rose (Phillip Hayes).
 During this time, he develops a friendship with Bucky Barnes and encounters his long-estranged father, Makarioa Morbius.

 During a journey to Barcelona, Morbius is captured by local true undead vampires.
 He then joins forces with Domino, Diamondback and Outlaw to defeat them before Domino helps him escape a vampire hunter.
-Morbius later becomes involved in a Vampire Civil War and is rescued from Dracula's disciples by the Wasp and the Man-Wolf.
+Morbius later becomes involved in a Vampire Civil War and is rescued from Dracula's disciples by Wasp and Man-Wolf.
 When the spree killer Carnage and the Cult of Knull threaten humanity, Morbius joins the efforts to oppose them.
-Later, Morbius finds himself hunted by Elizabeth Nikos, the sister of his longtime friend, scientific collaborator and first victim Emil Nikos.
+Later, Morbius is hunted by Elizabeth Nikos, the sister of his longtime friend, scientific collaborator and first victim Emil Nikos.
 Not long after this, Morbius also meets Emil's son, Christos Nikos, who hopes that Morbius' genetics may cure him of his own fatal illness.
 These efforts fail and Christos dies.

 During the "Beyond" storyline, Morbius briefly fights the new Spider-Man (Ben Reilly, a clone of Peter Parker) before fleeing.
 After taking a sample of Reilly's blood, which is identical to Parker's on a cellular level, Morbius realizes Spider-Man's radioactive blood will no longer work in creating even a temporary cure for his pseudo-vampirism.
-Upon being taken to the Beyond Corporation's secret facility on Staten Island, Morbius' genetic template is used to help create Creature Z, a "binary clone" of Morbius himself and a genetic duplicate of the Lizard.
-Morbius helps Misty Knight and Colleen Wing fight Creature Z and is able to destroy it with his own blood.
+After being taken to the Beyond Corporation's secret facility on Staten Island, Morbius' genetic template is used to help create Creature Z, a "binary clone" of Morbius and Lizard.
+Morbius helps Misty Knight and Colleen Wing fight Creature Z and destroys it with his own blood.